lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

-### How to Dumbify Your Android Smartphone (Very Technical)
+## How to Dumbify Your Android Smartphone

 **Note:** This guide has been updated with tips from [@eridorFR](https://github.com/lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/issues/4).

 #### Warnings

-1- THERE IS A POTENTIAL OF BRICKING YOUR PHONE OR LOSING YOUR PERSONAL DATA HERE.
-FOLLOW THIS GUIDE AT YOUR OWN RISK.
+1- **THERE IS A POTENTIAL OF BRICKING YOUR PHONE OR LOSING YOUR PERSONAL DATA HERE.
+FOLLOW THIS GUIDE AT YOUR OWN RISK.**

 2- The Android ecosystem could change in the future in a way that would break the tools used in this guide, so I don't know if this guide will continue working in the long term.